chaitanyasai321/2048-Game/README.md

 - The 2048 Game is completed written in Python3 language.
 - It has only **Game2048.py** executable file and complete program was written in the same file.
+- After making a particular move in the game, the resulatant output is printed in the form of a grid with updated values in them.

 # Discussion Objectives